#RailDay2022 / March 9th & 10th on Zoom

 Technology also helps railroads meet evolving customer needs.
-Thanks to improved operations, average rail rates (measured by inflation-adjusted revenue per ton-mile) are 43% lower today than in 1981, meaning the average rail shipper can move much more freight for around the same price it paid 40 years ago.
+Thanks to improved operations, average rail rates (measured by inflation-adjusted revenue per ton-mile) are 44% lower today than in 1981, meaning the average rail shipper can move much more freight for around the same price it paid 40 years ago.

 Freight railroads train more than 20,000 local first responders annually and developed the AskRail app to provide emergency personnel detailed information on railcar contents in the event of an accident.
 Railroads also work with stakeholders to manage and mitigate the impact of rail crossings on communities.

-As Congress considers solutions for repairing and improving our nation’s transportation infrastructure, we urge you to oppose any provisions that would increase maximum truck size or weight (TSW) limits on federal highways.
-Proposals to increase TSW limits have routinely been rejected in bipartisan House and Senate floor votes.
+Rail is a safe and environmentally-friendly way to move freight over land.
+We urge you to continue to oppose any provisions that would increase maximum truck size or weight (TSW) limits on federal highways.
+Proposals to increase TSW limits have routinely been rejected in bipartisan House and Senate votes.
 Any changes overturning current federal law would shift traffic off railroads and onto highways with detrimental impacts on the environment and road infrastructure.

 Studies indicate that while freight rail accounts for 40% of long-distance freight ton-miles, it only accounts for 2.1% of U.S. transportation emissions.
 In fact, moving freight by rail instead of truck lowers greenhouse gas (GHG) emissions by up to 75%, on average.

 Finally, we urge you to oppose legislative language that would permit heavier or longer trucks to operate in individual states.
-DOT has also questioned this kind of piecemeal approach for our interstate highways, finding that it makes enforcement and compliance more difficult, contributes little to productivity, and may have unintended consequences for safety and highway infrastructure.
+The DOT has also questioned this kind of piecemeal approach for our interstate highways, finding that it makes enforcement and compliance more difficult, contributes little to productivity, and may have unintended consequences for safety and highway infrastructure.

 Operating across the nation —from Florida coastal ports to the Montana dry plains — U.S. freight railroads make modern life possible by connecting local businesses to markets around the world.
 Discover how railroads impact your state, including the number of employees and biggest commodities hauled.